IPBee/blockchain/README.md

 4. Convert result unix timestamp to human readable format using https://www.unixtimestamp.com
 5. Use `newVersions` method with same document hash as parameter
 6. Response should be zero: `bytes32 :  0x0000000000000000000000000000000000000000000000000000000000000000`
+7. Use `validUntil` method with same document hash as parameter
+8. Response should be equal `_validUntil` parameter used while publishing

 ### Check on this site